tayloraswift/jpeg/examples/README.md

 var stream:Stream = .init(data)
 ```

-The key to making this work is understanding that, if the `.read(count:)` call on the data stream returns `nil` (due to there not being enough data available), then one of four library errors will get thrown:
+The key to making this work is understanding that, if the `read(count:)` call on the data stream returns `nil` (due to there not being enough data available), then one of four library errors will get thrown:

 * `JPEG.LexingError.truncatedMarkerSegmentType`
 * `JPEG.LexingError.truncatedMarkerSegmentHeader`